ttab/typescript-api-client/README.md

 ### addOrganizationUser(user)

-Create a new user for the same organzation as the current user.
+Create a new user for the same organization as the current user.
 Requires the user to have the `admin` access level, and the token to have the `admin` scope.

 #### Arguments